 Dr. Arnot recommends drinking light roast coffee due to its higher amount of polyphenol, antioxidants that help protect our cells from damage by free radicals.
 A March 2017 study in Phytochemical Analysis supports his claims: It showed that darker and slow-roasted coffees have a lower antioxidant capacity than lighter brews, most likely due to the antioxidants breaking down during the heat of the roasting process.

-While following the diet, you can have as much coffee as you want throughout the day as long as the minimum limit is reached.
+While following the diet, you can have as much coffee as you want throughout the day as long as the minimum of three cups is reached.
 Both caffeinated and decaf coffee are allowed.

 Possible Benefits of the Coffee Diet

-Dr. Arnot claims that coffee suppresses appetite and boosts metabolism.
+Dr. Arnot claims that you can experience natural weight loss from coffee because it suppresses appetite and increases metabolism.
 But the research around these claims is conflicting.
+Here's what the science says about some of those potential perks:

-A small study published in June 2013 in Obesity that included 33 participants who were overweight or obese found that drinking a moderate amount of coffee immediately before breakfast reduced calorie intake for that meal.
+A small June 2013 study in Obesity that included 33 people who had overweight or obesity found that drinking a moderate amount of coffee immediately before breakfast reduced calorie intake for that meal.

-But another small study of just 12 participants, published in December 2014 in Appetite, found there were no significant effects of consuming coffee on energy intake or gastric emptying (the time it takes food to leave your stomach).
+But another small December 2014 study in Appetite that included just 12 people found there were no significant effects of drinking coffee on energy intake or gastric emptying (the time it takes food to leave your stomach).

-A review published in December 2017 in the International Journal of Food Science Nutrition suggested that timing might be the key factor.
+A December 2017 review in the International Journal of Food Science Nutrition suggested that timing might be the key factor.
 It found that caffeine given between a half hour and four hours before a meal may suppress calorie intake, but coffee administered three to four and a half hours before a meal had minimal influence on the amount of food eaten.

 All in all, the research on coffee's ability to decrease food intake is limited and inconclusive.

-There is more evidence that points to coffee's ability to boost metabolism, though.
+There is more evidence that points to coffee's ability to speed your metabolism, though.

-A review published in October 2018 in Critical Reviews in Food Science and Nutrition evaluated 13 studies with a total of 600 participants.
+An October 2018 review in Critical Reviews in Food Science and Nutrition evaluated 13 studies with a total of 600 participants.
 The research looked at caffeine intake and body weight, BMI and fat mass.
 Researchers noted that as caffeine intake increased, these other measures decreased.
 Specifically, when participants doubled their caffeine intake, their BMI, weight and fat mass decreased by 17 to 28 percent.

 It’s also important to note that there is no research showing coffee can help reduce fat in one area of the body.
 Fat oxidation is not specific to certain areas of the body, so if you’re hoping to reduce stubborn belly fat with coffee alone, it is unlikely to help.